lidofinance/lido-ethereum-sdk/packages/sdk/README.md

 **Lido Ethereum SDK** is a package that provides convenient tools for interacting with Lido contracts on the Ethereum network through a software development kit (SDK).
 This SDK simplifies working with Lido contracts and accessing their functionality.

+## WIP

+The project is currently under development and may change in the future.

 ## Installation

 You can install the Lido Ethereum SDK using npm or yarn: